liguowang/cpgtools/README.md

                         be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
-This file can be a regular text file or compressed file (*.gz, *.bz2) or accessible url..
+This file can be a regular text file or compressed file (*.gz, *.bz2) or accessible url.
   -g GROUP_FILE, --group=GROUP_FILE
-                        Group file define the biological groups of each samples as well as other covariables such as gender, age.
-Sample IDs shoud match to the "Data file".
+                        Group file defining the biological group of each sample as well as other covariables such as gender, age.
+Sample IDs should match to the "Data file".
   -f FAMILY_FUNC, --family=FAMILY_FUNC
                         A gamlss (https://cran.r-project.org/web/packages/gaml
                         ss/index.html) family object.
 Can be integer 1 or 2